One of the unique aspects of the PEER mentoring program is its emphasis on service.

 - Game nights

 One of PEER's goals is to help new students build the foundation during their first year to become future leaders at Penn.
-We recruit mentors who are established leaders on Penn's campus to help guide PEER mentees.
-Current mentors chosen for the 2014-2015 include students from all four schools at Penn (College of Arts and Sciences, School of Engineering, School of Nursing, and Wharton).
+We recruit mentors who are established leaders on campus to help guide mentees.
+Current mentors chosen for 2016-2017 include students from all four schools at Penn (College of Arts and Sciences, School of Engineering, School of Nursing, and Wharton).

-PEER mentors hold leadership positions in many of the major campus organizations including the Asian Pacific Student Coalition, the Civic House Associates Coalition, Penn Undergraduate Assembly, the Asian Pacific Leadership Initiative, Penn Masala, Penn Undergraduate Biotech Society, Wharton Trading Group, Penn Speaks for Autism, Chinese Student Associate, Vietnamese Students' Association, Taiwanese Student Association, Penn Women's Center, Peers Helping Incoming New Students, Penn Band, College Houses Board, United Minorities Council, Social Planning and Events Committee, Queer Alliance/LGBT Center, various sports teams, alpha Kappa Delta Phi sorority, Sigma Psi Zeta sorority, Lamda Phi Epsilon fraternity, Phi Gamma Nu fraternity, and many more.
+PEER mentors in the past have held leadership positions in major campus organizations including the Asian Pacific Student Coalition, the Civic House Associates Coalition, Penn Undergraduate Assembly, the Asian Pacific Leadership Initiative, Penn Dhamaka, Penn Undergraduate Biotech Society, Wharton Trading Group, Penn Speaks for Autism, Chinese Student Associate, Vietnamese Students' Association, Taiwanese Student Association, Penn Women's Center, Peers Helping Incoming New Students, Penn Band, College Houses Board, United Minorities Council, Social Planning and Events Committee, Queer Alliance/LGBT Center, various sports teams, alpha Kappa Delta Phi sorority, Sigma Psi Zeta sorority, Lamda Phi Epsilon fraternity, Phi Gamma Nu fraternity, and many more.